 - The Medical Administration circular 42/2005 from 06.11.2005 - Early referral of newborns born at a very low weight to developmental assessment.

-- Circular of the Director General of the Ministry of Education תשס/8(א) from 02.04.2000 - Paramedical services for students in special education programs.
+- Circular of the Director General of the Ministry of Education תשס/8(א) from 02.04.2000 - Paramedical services for students in special education programs, and updates found in the standing order circular 62/8(a) and the messages and information circular 66/4.

 - Clalit Health Services: Referral for child development follow-up